[Source]http://www.cac.gov.cn/2022-01/05/c_1642983962594050.htm Comment Period: Until January 20, 2022

 Chapter I: General Provisions

-Article 1: These Provisions are drafted on the basis of the Cybersecurity Law of the PRC, the PRC Data Security Law, the Personal Information Protection Law of the PRC, The Measures on the Administration of Internet Information Services, The Provisions on the Management of Internet News Information Services, The Provisions on the Governance of the Online Information Content Ecosystem, and other relevant laws, so as to regulate mobile internet application information services, protect the lawful rights and interests of citizens, legal persons, and other organizations, and to preserve national security and public interest.
+Article 1: These Provisions are drafted on the basis of the Cybersecurity Law of the PRC, the PRC Data Security Law, the Personal Information Protection Law of the PRC, The PRC Law on the Protection of Minors, The Measures on the Administration of Internet Information Services, The Provisions on the Management of Internet News Information Services, The Provisions on the Governance of the Online Information Content Ecosystem, and other relevant laws, so as to regulate mobile internet application information services, protect the lawful rights and interests of citizens, legal persons, and other organizations, and to preserve national security and public interest.

 Article 2: Those using mobile internet applications (hereinafter simply 'applications') to provide information services, and those engaging in internet application store and other application distribution services, within the mainland territory of the PRC shall obey these Provisions.